felipeandreslugosalazar/processingVscX11/README.md

 like it originally happened considering wsl2 doesn't have a GUI?
 Well this guide it's the asnwer to my question.
 Almost a day of research.

-Worth the try, ohhh yeah, it always does.
+Was it worth a try? ohhh yes, it always is.

 ## Getting Started